carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 of the BGCs in different datasets is due to the different characteristics that the bacterial lineages can have.
-For example, if we have a set of bacterial populations that came from maize roots and other ones that were obtained from tomato roots, we can put them into dataset_1 and dataset_2 respectively.
+For example, if we have a set of bacterial populations that came from maize roots and other obtained from tomato roots, we can put them into dataset_1 and dataset_2 respectively.

 - **taxonomy_n.tsv:**This is also a tabular separated file that will